Cycling South Africa: the complete guide and itinerary (40k words!)

 We are pretty satisfied with our bicycle touring itinerary in South Africa, we saw many different regions, from the verdant but dry Western Cape to the Sky Kingdom of Lesotho, and then the rolling hills and stunning coastline of KwaZulu Natal.

-South Africa is maybe not a beginner’s cycle touring destination but is definitely one of the easiest countries to cycle in Africa, with its western standards in food and accommodation.
+South Africa may not be a beginner’s cycle touring destination but is definitely one of the easiest countries to cycle in Africa, with its Western standards in food and accommodation.
 It is a very interesting and beautiful country really worth a cycle trip.

 Cape Town